YouHang/vpc/cli-reference.md

   ```
   {: codeblock}

-3. Log in to IBM Cloud.
+3. Log in to IBM Cloud. infrastructure-service plugin use the region that `ibmcloud login` target to determine what VPC endpoint will be used.
+For example, if you want to access VPC endpoint `us-south.iaas.cloud.ibm.com`, you have to use `ibmcloud login -a api.ng.bluemix.net` to target us-south region.

   If you have a federated account:
   ```
-  ibmcloud login -sso
+  ibmcloud login -a api.ng.bluemix.net -sso
   ```
   {: codeblock}

   otherwise
   ```
-  ibmcloud login
+  ibmcloud login -a api.ng.bluemix.net
   ```
   {: codeblock}